Hi everyone, this is a first attempt to summarise the discussion from this event June 16: Resilient Livelihoods and Behavioural Adaptation to COVID

 Thank you so much Daniel, Alberto, Josephine,Frank and Marina for your contributions!

-Looking at the concept of resilient livelihoods - what does it mean to be safe?
+Looking at the concept of resilient livelihoods - what it means to be safe?

 We used to do economic development policy by adopting a unique idea of what a good society looks like and everyone is supposed to conform to that.
-Since we are now losing faith in this model, we should encourage peripheral regions to experiment different economic systems.
+Since we are now losing faith in this model, we should ask these peripheral regions to experiment different economic systems.